-Types of Latex: Organic Rubber Latex -Synthetic Latex -Or a Combination of the Two
+Types of Latex in Talalay vs Dunlop: Organic Rubber natural Latex -Synthetic Latex -Or a Combination of the Two

-Organic Latex: Organic latex is made from the sap of the rubber tree which is processed (see manufacturing process for Dunlop and Talalay).
-A mattress made from organic latex does not contain any chemicals, synthetics, pesticides, herbicides, or other man-made products.
+Organic Latex: Organic latex is made from the sap of the rubber tree which is processed (see the manufacturing process for Dunlop and Talalay latex).
+A Natural latex mattress made from organic latex does not contain any chemicals, synthetics, pesticides, herbicides, or other man-made products.

-100% Natural Dunlop or Talalay Latex: Like organic latex, 100% natural is made from the sap of the rubber tree which is processed (see manufacturing process for Dunlop and Talalay).
+100% Natural Dunlop or Talalay Latex: Like organic natural latex, 100% natural is made from the sap of the rubber tree which is processed (see the process for Dunlop and Talalay latex).
 100% Natural latex does not carry the associated USDA agricultural certification.
 The manufacturing process for organic latex and 100% natural latex is the same.
 The quality of the end product is identical.

-Synthetic Latex: Latex that is not 100% organic is mixed with petroleum based plasticizer like butadiene and styrene that creates synthetic latex.
+Synthetic Latex: Latex that is not 100% organic is mixed with petroleum-based plasticizers like butadiene and styrene that create synthetic latex.

 Blended Latex: Some companies combine organic and synthetic latex in their mattresses.
 Our latex mattress isn’t like this, but some combination latex mattresses also include fillers which are particles of clay (or other materials) that are mixed into the natural latex.
 Fillers make latex cheaper, but also less durable and stiffer.